 Minister Bibeau is an experienced businesswoman, and co-owned a successful tourism business that won numerous awards.
 She was also the Director of Accreditation for the 2013 Canada Summer Games in Sherbrooke, and the Executive Director of the Sherbrooke Museum of Nature and Science.

-Active in her community, Minister Bibeau was the founder and coordinator of the Regroupement des institutions muséales des Cantons-de-l’Est, an association of museums in the Eastern Townships.
-She was a former board member of Commerce Sherbrooke, Destination Sherbrooke, Animation Centre-ville, and the Société des musées du Québec.
+Active in her community, Minister Bibeau is the founder and a former coordinator of the Regroupement des institutions muséales des Cantons-de-l’Est. She is a former board member of Commerce Sherbrooke, Destination Sherbrooke, Animation Centre-ville, and the Société des musées du Québec.
 She also served as the secretary of the Compton revitalization committee, a member of a strategic planning committee for the regional county municipality of Coaticook, and Chair of the governing board of the Louis-St-Laurent school in Compton.

 Minister Bibeau was born, raised, and educated in Sherbrooke.
-She holds a Bachelor of Science in Economics and a graduate diploma in Environmental Management from the Université de Sherbrooke.
+She holds a Bachelor of Science in Economics and a graduate diploma in Environmental Management from the University of Sherbrooke.